 People who get a lot of outreach emails will start to notice templates after a while.
 I’ve had a bunch of emails this week off 5 different people, all using identical templates.

 By using a framework, you’ll ensure that all of your emails have the right elements and won’t have a templated feel.
+And the great thing is that whichever link building strategy, or relationship building strategy you’re using – this approach is super effective.

 Tools I use for both small outreach campaigns and at a larger scale